-- 1.4 Temporary Chair - a.
+1.4 Temporary Chair

+- a.
 In the event of the absence, conflict of interest, or disability of both the Mayor and Mayor Pro Tem that would prevent them from attending any meeting of the Town Council, the Town Clerk shall call such meeting to order and shall call the roll.
 The Town Council shall then proceed to elect, by a majority vote of those present, a Councilmember to serve as the Temporary Chairperson for the meeting. - b.
-The Temporary Chairperson shall serve as Presiding Officer until the arrival of the Mayor or Mayor Pro Tem at which time the Temporary Chair shall relinquish the chair upon conclusion of the agenda item or other business then before the Town Council.
+The Temporary Chairperson shall serve as Presiding Officer until the arrival or the resolution of the conflict of interest of the Mayor or Mayor Pro Tem at which time the Temporary Chair shall relinquish the chair upon conclusion of the agenda item or other business then before the Town Council.